macaquedev/cpp-runner/README.md

 To run a cpp file, type this:

     crun <filename> [-q]

+To create a file with the USACO training template, type this:

+    crun <filename> -u [-q]

 The filename argument is mandatory.
 The -q argument switches off console output.